swathi-kajjam/reactnd-project-myreads-starter/README.md

 ## Project Details
 Application: MyReads Application in React

 Description: MyReads is a bookshelf app, which allows users to search for books and add them to their bookshelf into following categories.[ "read", "want to read",  "currently reading"].

 Program: Udacity React Nanodegree Program

 Developed By: Swathi Kajjam

 ## Pages:
-MyReads - Allows users to see Currently Reading, Want to Read and Read criteria books
-          Allows users to change the book shelf
+#MyReads - Allows users to see Currently Reading, Want to Read and Read criteria books and to change the book shelf
-Search -  Allows users to search for a book
-          Allows users to change the book shelf
+#Search -  Allows users to search for a book and change the book shelf

 ## Installation Instruction: